 - A restriction on an owner’s ability to liquidate or redeem his interest;

-- A restriction which limits the liquidation proceeds to an amount that is less than “minimum value” (essentially fair market value less debt);
+- A restriction that limits the liquidation proceeds to an amount that is less than “minimum value” (essentially fair market value less debt);

-- A restriction which defers payment of liquidation proceeds for more than six months; or
+- A restriction that defers payment of liquidation proceeds for more than six months; or

-- A restriction which allows the payment of the liquidation proceeds in any manner other than in cash or other property.
+- A restriction that allows the payment of the liquidation proceeds in any manner other than in cash or other property.

 What Happens Next?

 It is imperative that you, as a family business owner, consider the impact of these Proposed Regulations.
 The Proposed Regulations, once final, will drastically reduce the availability for business succession planning and the use of the valuation discounts especially for federal estate, gift, and generation-skipping transfer tax purposes.
 Therefore, the time to plan is now – before December 31, 2016 – to continue to take advantage of current valuation rules.